 The first clinical evidence of AIDS was noted more than thirty years ago.
 Since then, HIV/AIDS has become the most devastating pandemic facing humankind in recorded history.
-In November 2009, WHO released statistics indicating that on a world-wide basis, HIV/AIDS is now the leading cause of death in women 15 to 44 years of age.
-According to the WHO, in 2010 worldwide more than half of all the adults living with HIV were women and almost 50 percent of all new adult cases of HIV/AIDS were women.
+In November 2009, the WHO released statistics indicating that on a world-wide basis, HIV/AIDS is now the leading cause of death in women 15 to 44 years of age.
+According to the WHO, in 2012 worldwide women comprised 50 percent of all the adults living with HIV and approximately 58 percent of all new adult cases of HIV/AIDS in Sub-Saharan Africa were women.
 In the United States the Centers for Disease Control and Prevention (CDC) and FDA both list heterosexual sex as the most common method of HIV transmission in women.